Reading time: 4 minutes

 Here are some foundational elements of portfolio management that must be addressed.

-Portfolio optimization should reflect quickly-evolving market demands
+Product portfolio optimization should reflect quickly-evolving market demands

 Markets are not as stable as they once were—they are constantly shifting and changing.
 From supply chain disruptions and global political instability to new market openings and aggressive moves by a competitor, many factors require a degree of portfolio optimization that can respond to fast-moving market demands.
 These fast-moving market demands are bringing drastically truncated lead times to make changes.